MrR0807/Notes/understanding-parquet-file.md

 ```

-36 18

 Analyse:
-* 16 - in bits it is `0001 0110`.
-The first part of 4 bits represent the delta or if it first, then current id. `0001` bits traslate to `1`.
+* Field Id delta + Field Type: `16` - in bits it is `0001 0110`.
+The first part of 4 bits represent the delta or if it is a first entry, then current id. `0001` bits traslate to `1`.
 The second portion of 4 bits represent field type. `0110` converts to `6` which in [Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#struct-encoding) means `I64`.
-*
+* Field value: `3618` - Because we know it the type we expect at least 10 bytes to represent a number.

 * 03
 * 666f6f